ellie-commons/jorts/README.md

 ## 🛣️ Roadmap

 Jorts is a cute simple little notes app, and is planned to stay as a cute simple little notes app.
-Main tasks are the tasks:

-- [x] Remove the pinned feature - it cant work on wayland anymore
-- [x] Do a Yaml file so we can build it for flatpak
-- [x] Do cute transitions and color name
-- [x] Rebuild the way css theming is done
-- [x] Rebuild the way notes are managed and saved
-- [x] Do a separate for popover
-- [x] Repair the translations.
-Right now they dont pull in correctly because i constantly change stuff
-- [x] Port to gtk4
-- [x] Finish port: editablelabel and the popover
-- [x] Do all the testing
-- [x] Do a first release
-- [x] Do a first appcenter release
-- [x] Add zoom support
-- [ ] Zoom: scroll to zoom, keep for next note
-- [x] Detect hyperlinks and open in
-- [x] Detect emails and open in Mail
-- [ ] Detect local links and open in files
+In the works for next version:

-- [ ] Squiggly mode
+- [x] Squiggly mode
 - [x] Emoji button
+- [ ] Zoom: scroll to zoom
+- [ ] Detect local path to files and folders and open in file explorer
+- [ ] Do sometimes a backup of the stash
+- [ ] More commandline options
 - [ ] Highlight text
 - [ ] Add bold, italic, strikethrough...
 - [ ] Move widget definitions to blueprint files